-The Fishing Lines field guide is a publication developed to provide information about Florida's marine resources.
-It includes articles about saltwater fishing, important habitats, fish handling, marine fisheries conservation and fish identification for 145 species.
-You can also learn more about how to fish and where to fish.
+The Fishing Lines field guide is a booklet developed to provide information about Florida's marine resources.
+This webpage includes all content from the booklet such as information on saltwater fishing, important habitats, fish handling, marine fisheries conservation and fish identification for 145 species.

 - This guide is not intended to present regulatory information since rules may change between printings.

 - Please visit our fishing resources web page for additional publications and information.

 - To order a copy of the Fishing Lines field guide booklet, submit a Publications Order Form.